E0HYL/FINER/README.md

 # FINER
 This repository contains the code and data associated with the CCS'23 publication.
 An extended version of the paper, including an appendix, can be found on [arXiv](https://arxiv.org/pdf/2308.05362.pdf).

 A sample output from our tool, which is valuable for malware analysis in achieving

 &#x2705; High Fidelity: locate malicious functionalities  correctly with high confidence;

-&#x2705; High Intelligibility: generate explanations at a high abstraction level, e.g., functions instead of opcode features
+&#x2705; High Intelligibility: generate explanations at a high abstraction level, e.g., functions instead of opcode features.

 <img src=functionLocation.png width=90% />